tuci31203/mario-like_platformer/README.md

 Download all the files then extract to a folder.

-Open the **mario-like platformer** in your IDE.
+Open the **mario-like_platformer** folder in your IDE.

-You may have to adjust the url shortener depending on your folder structure.("./" <-> "../").
+You may have to adjust the url shortener depending on your folder structure.("./" <-> "../") if any error occurs.

 Go live and play the game!